safing/web/_publications/2021-12-06-spn-reaches-alpha.md

 #### Switch Your Release Channel to Get the Newest Updates

 Both the Portmaster and the SPN receive stable updates every few weeks.
 But in reality, improvements and fixes are pushed even faster.
-You can switch your [Release Channel](https://docs.safing.io/portmaster/settings#core/releaseChannel) in the Portmaster settings to get access to all improvements sooner.
+You can switch your [Release Channel](https://docs.safing.io/portmaster/settings#core/releaseChannel) to "Beta" in the Portmaster settings to get access to all improvements sooner.

 #### How To Report Bugs